 Blockchain has yet to reach fruition, largely due to its sheer novelty and complexity.
 Those familiar with the technology expect integration of blockchain technology across various industries and economies.
 Even though a large variety of industries will utilize these services, the financial services industry will arguably be most impacted by blockchain in various ways.

-Even though the finance industry is becoming more automated and processes are more streamlined, cross-border transacting is still a fairly complex and unwieldly system.
+Although the finance industry is becoming more automated and processes are more streamlined, cross-border transacting is still a fairly complex and unwieldy system.
 Fraud is 2.5 times higher in international transactions, which results in $6 billion in fraud losses and $8.6 billion in false declines.
 Due to high levels of fraud, merchants add additional levels of fraud protection activities, which results in a difficult and longer process for consumers.
 One potential solution that only recently had been implemented by finance institutions is the usage of blockchain in cross-border transacting.

 Blockchain technology has the ability to create a direct link from one party to another, avoiding corresponding banking altogether.
 Finance institutions could eliminate the many layers of fraud protection, as fraudulent activities would be almost completely eliminated due to blockchain’s decentralized nature and impermeable ledger.
 Last year, Wells Fargo and the Commonwealth Bank of Australia made history, as they utilized blockchain in order to complete a transaction between parties in Australia and the US.
 Recently, IBM partnered with two blockchain companies to facilitate cross border transactions between the financial institutions across the world.

-Transformative technology such as blockchain will bring organizations around the world closer together.
+Transformative technology, such as blockchain, will bring organizations around the world closer together.
 In order to ensure future success, having a global mindset is critical.
 In the example above, 60 percent of consumers who partake in cross border transacting frequently do so with parties outside their own country, and this number will only grow.
 Organizations that seek to instill a global mindset in employees are set to see greater success in an ever-shrinking world.

 With Bitcoin’s inception in 2009, the concept of uncopyable digital assets was established due to the capabilities of blockchain technology.
 Today, digital information not utilizing blockchain can be copied from the original owner, whether this is intended or not.
 Bitcoin is uncopyable, which prevents double spending and copying of bitcoin’s code.
 This capability will provide greater protection of intellectual property, as owners can keep a greater hold on their unique property.

-This same concept is being applied to issuance of public shares of stock.
+This same concept is being applied to the issuance of public shares of stock.
 In July 2017, the state of Delaware signed into law the ability for organizations to issue stock using blockchain technology.
-Being a state where 85% of IPOs are incorporated, their decision legitimizes the technology and gives organization that go public the ability to issue stock using blockchain.
+Being a state where 85% of IPOs are incorporated, their decision legitimizes the technology and gives organizations that go public the ability to issue stock using blockchain.
 As described above, usage of the blockchain platform in stock trading would reduce trading errors and result in less delay in trade completions.

 A common term that is used in traditional trading is “T+3,” which refers to a trade clearing three days after it was made.
 In a world where most information is available in real-time, three days in clearing a transaction is an eternity for consumers and results in financial institutions making fewer transactions.
 Blockchain technology would provide immediate clearing of transactions, as the entire process of the transaction occurs at the same stage.
 As mentioned above, a trade would be considered a digital asset, and a trade is considered a settlement in blockchain without the necessary need to go through multiple layers as is required with a typical trade.